AElmecker/midi-remap/README.md

    2. `./gradlew.bat jar` (Windows)
 4. Execute the application `java -jar ./build/libs/midi-remap-<version>.jar <midi-in> <midi-out> <remapping-definition>`

+### Remapping definitions

+Continue reading [here](mappings/README.md) on how to use and contribute mapping definitions.

 ## Getting Help / Reporting Issues

 We are happy to help, but please consult documentation and existing issues first.